 Another historical gem, this one from 1949, “Earth Abides” will appeal to the prepper who intends to survive by themselves, or is interested in the idea.
 There are few characters, and our protagonist is quite capable.

 The survival information may teach you a thing or two (though you should always confirm the info is correct and up to date before using it).
-Though, many people dislike the main character in this one.
+However, many people dislike the main character in this one.

 If you’re Catholic or know some Latin you’ll get even more out of the book.
 Otherwise, it paints an interesting picture of human nature and what trying to hold onto knowledge has looked like in human history, and might look like again.

-Here is another perspective on a nuclear holocaust from last century, this one published first in 1959.
+Here is another perspective on a nuclear holocaust from last century, this one was published first in 1959.
 It feels much more modern than “A Canticle for Leibowitz,” and it focuses on the real survival concerns of the remaining humans.

 All of the conflicts and concerns feel very real, and there are even some plot twists.
 It’s definitely one of my favorites.
 Just don’t buy the e-book version.
 Apparently, it is full of errors.